skatalites/RemoveDuplicates/README.md

 # Test task:

-## User story 1 - Test task: Remove Duplicates
+## User Story 1: Test Task: Remove Duplicates.

-As a recluter, I want to verify the tecnical knowlede of this candidate, so that it's neccesary to complete this test task.
+As a recluter, I want to verify the technical knowledge of this candidate, so it's necessary that the candidate complete this test task.

-**Input:** Given a simple String AABBCCD112233.
+**Input:** Given a simple String: "AABBCCD112233".

 **Output:** Return a new String, that will not contain any duplicates.
-Example ABCD123
+Example "ABCD123"

 **Acceptance criteria:**

-The code should be clean, readable and optimized.
+The code should be clean, readable, and optimized.
-Also, we expect to see test coverage with a different test cases.
+Also, we expect to see test coverage with different test cases.

 ## **Proposed technical solution**